-So, these pKa values are actually going to calculate used to calculate the charge on that particular amino acids whereas the pI is actually going to calculate the charge.
+So, these pKa values are actually going to calculate, used to calculate the charge on those particular amino acids, whereas the pI is actually going to calculate the charge.
 So, it is going to let you to calculate the charge of that particular amino acids at that particular pH.
-So, in a particular pH so, you know that at that particular pH the amino acid is going to be neutral.
-So, now the amino acids are classified by the R group.
-So, you can have the different types of R groups you can have the nonpolar aliphatic R groups.
+So, on a particular pH.
+So, you know that at that particular pH, the amino acid is going to be neutral.

+Now, the amino acids are classified by the R groups.
+So, you can have the different types of R groups.
+You can have the non-polar aliphatic R groups.
+So, the R group in these amino acids are non-polar, and the hydrophobic.
+Examples includes are the alanine, valine, leucine, isoleucine, glycine, methionine, and proline.

-So, the R group in this amino acids are nonpolar and the hydrophobic examples includes are the alanine, valine, leucine, isolecine, glycine, methionine and proline.
-Then we have the aromatic R groups which means these are the groups where you going to have a benzene ring.
-So, these groups are going to be contained the benzene ring whereas in this case it is not going to contain the benzene ring it is going to be a linear chains.
-So, the R group in these groups are hydrophobic side chains for example, the phalanaline, tyrosine and the tryptophan.
-So, you might have to remember the structure of these amino acids if you want to understand the functional role or the crucial role going to be played by these amino
+Then we have the aromatic R groups, which means these are the groups where you going to have a benzene ring.
+So, these groups are going to be contained the benzene ring.
+Whereas, in this case, it is not going to contain the benzene ring, it is going to be a linear chain.
+So, the R group in this groups are hydrophobic side chains.
+For example, the Phenylalanine, tyrosine and tryptophan.

-Then we have the polar uncharged groups which means these amino acids are not going to have the charge which means they are not going to be positive or negative charges, but they are polar in nature.
-So, the R group in these amino acids are uncharged and they are more polar than the hydrophobic amino acids example includes are serine, threonine, cysteine, asparagine and the glutamine.
-Then we have the negatively charged R groups which means they are actually going to be called as the acidic amino acid because they are actually going to impart the negative charge into the protein.
-So, the R group in these amino acids are acidic with the net negative charge examples are the aspartate and the glutamate.
-Then we have the positively charged R groups and these amino acids are
+So, you might have to remember the structure of these amino acids, if you want to understand the functional role or the crucial role going to be played by these amino acids.
+Then we have the polar uncharged groups, which means these amino acids are not going to have the charge, which means there are not going to be positive or negative charges, but they are polar in nature.
+So, the R group in these amino acids are uncharged, and they are more polar than the hydrophobic amino acids.
+Example includes are serine, threonine, cysteine, asparagine, and the glutamine.

+Then we have the negatively charged R groups, which means they are actually going to be called as the acidic amino acid.
+Because they are actually going to impart the negative charge into the proteins.
+So, the R group in these amino acids are acidic, with the net negative charge.
+Examples are, the aspartate and the glutamate.
+Then we have the positively charged R groups, and these amino acids are called as the basic amino acids, they are actually going to give you the positive charges.
+And R group in these amino acids are basic with the net positive charges.
+Examples includes are the arginine and the lysine.

-They are actually going to give you the positive charges and R group in these amino acids are basic with the net positive charges examples includes are the arginine and the lysine.
-Now when you take a protein and you want to calculate you want to know what will be the amino acids are present what you can do is you can just do acid hydrolysis and if you do the acid hydrolysis is actually going to give you the mixture of amino acids.
-Now once you have the mixture of amino acid you can resolve these amino acids on to a thin layer chromatography.
-So, thin layer chromatography is a technique which actually is going to give you the spot for the each and every individual amino acids and depending on the intensity of that particular amino acid and depending on the number of spots what you are going to get from this particular protein you can be able to calculate the number of amino acid as well as the type of amino acids present in that particular mixture.
-So, that you are going to do when you are going to analyze the amino acids.
+Now, when you take a protein and you want to calculate, you want to know what will be the amino acids are present, what you can do is, you can just do acid hydrolysis, and if you do the acid hydrolysis is actually going to give you the mixture of amino acids.
+Now, once you have the mixture of amino acid, you can resolve these amino acids on to a thin layer chromatography.

+So, thin layer chromatography is a technique which actually is going to give you the spot for the each and every individual amino acid.
+And depending on the intensity of that particular amino acid and depending on the number of spots what you are going to get from this particular protein, you can be able to calculate the number of amino acid, as well as the different the type of amino acids present in that particular mixture.
+So, that you are going to do when you are going to analyse the amino acids.